Autopilot features in rules

 Click Save when finished.

-Use the Branch by Autopilot answer step in branching rules to quickly triage conversations using natural language questions.
+Use the Branch with Autopilot step in branching rules to quickly triage conversations using natural language questions.

 Step 1

 Navigate to the branching rule where you’d like to use this step.
-Click the plus sign (+), then select Branch by Autopilot answer.
+Click the plus sign (+), then select Branch with Autopilot.

 Step 2

-In the Branch by Autopilot answer panel, fill in the following fields:
+In the Branch with Autopilot panel, fill in the following fields:

 In this example, we want AI to detect if the customer’s most recent message refers to canceling a subscription.